hoylen/woomera/README.md

   is not found) are also handled by the server's high-level exception handler.

-- If no high-level exception handler was attached to the server, the low-level exception handler on the server is used.
+- If no custom high-level exception handler was attached to the server, a built-in default high-level exception handler is used.

-- If there is no custom low-level exception handler, a default exception handler is used.

 If one of those exception handlers throws an exception, the exception it was processing is wrapped in an _ExceptionHandlerException_, which is then passed to the next handler in the process.

-It is recommended to provide at least one custom exception handler, since the default exception handler just produces a plain text response that purely functional and not pretty.
-It is common to just provide a high-level server exception handler; and only provide the others if there is a special need for them.
+It is recommended to provide at least the high-level server exception handler, since the default exception handler just produces a plain text response that purely functional and not pretty.
+It also handles the page not found errors.

 ### 6. Responses